NoobGoober/WobblyModUtility/README.md

 - Select "launch without mods" to launch the game with no mods active, whithout having to delete them!

 - Select remove mods to go back to a clean installation of wobbly life!

-- You can toggle mods from unkown sources on and off in the custom mod category, as if they were included mods!